coolpandadev/react-wyt-pro/README.md

 # WYT React

 React-based Mobile Responsive front-end app for the 'What You Think?'
 Yahoo Fantasy Basketball Trade Tool Opinion Aggregator app.

+This Web App aims to make it easier for Yahoo!
+Fantasy Basketball managers to ask for opinions from friends about trades they're looking to make.
+By creating a shareable link where guest users can comment, WYT retools the old process of forum shopping.
+Fantasy Basketball managers no longer need to take individual screenshots then send via a messaging app nor post incomplete information on Reddit threads.

 **To access the backend repository, please click this [link](https://github.com/stanley-tarce/wyt-rails)**
 ## Important!
 *To access the full-functionality of the app, you must have a Yahoo account currently playing in the NBA Fantasy (specifically within a League with an Active Roster).
 We use real data to create and compare stats of the players.